newstoryhomes/code-challenge/README.md

 # Instructions

 Welcome!
 If you are reading this, it's likely because you want to work with us.
 If you have already applied, then continue on.
-If not, check out our [careers](https://newstorycharity.org/careers/) page to see our avaiilable openeings.
+If not, check out our [careers](https://newstorycharity.org/careers/) page to see our available openings.
 No software developer opening?
 Email us anyway!

 The goal of this coding challenge is to allow us to see how you approach a technical problem.
-You will also get an introduction into our API.
+You will also get an introduction to our API.

 This should take about **3-5 hours** to complete, but please don't spend more than 5 hours on it.